a-sulami/Games-App-React/README.md

 ![MiSK Academy | GA](GM.png)
-# APPNAME
+# GG
 ## Introduction:
-The APPNAME it is about displaying games informations.
+The GG it is about displaying games informations.
 ![Screen Shot](filename)
 ---
 ## List of used technologies: